 You might immediately ask yourself: “Well, what percentage is enough?”.
 Although the IRS doesn’t specifically summarize the expected ratio of work conducted at home, a good rule of thumb is to perform over 50% of administrative and management tasks from your homebase.
+In other words, this specific area of your home should be your principal place of business.
 All things considered, a home office can only be tax deductible if you are self-employed and work a majority of the time from home.
 Otherwise, the IRS will find fault with taking this type of tax deduction.

 Rather than keeping track of every business expense, the home office deduction is relatively easy to comput.
 Similar to mileage deduction, there are two methods for calculating home office expenses: